 Fish are now podded up in or near winter (deep) water, so where you find one fish, there are usually more.
 Current flows make for ideal wade fishing conditions near Salida.
 Though floating is still possible, current flows require you to boat right on top of lots of the best holding water, whereas wade fisherman can target the prime lies without disturbing fish.

-Strong midge activity gets fish moving in the morning, and late season blue winged olives continue to hatch in the afternoons.
-Flows are higher than we usually see this time of year, which makes for great late season float fishing conditions, also moving fish out of the heavier water and more toward the shoreline.
-We do not recommend trying to wade across the river at these flows.
-The volume of subsurface food has made for better nymphing lately, though the odd fish will still attack an attractor dry fly.
-Streamers have also proven very effective, especially on cloudier days.
-Midges are very active in the morning, and mayfly nymphs sizes #16-18 work well through the afternoons.
+Strong midge activity gets fish moving in the morning and active through the afternoon on the warmer days.
+The volume of subsurface food has made for better nymphing lately.
+Midges are active throughout the day, and mayfly nymphs sizes #16-18 work well through the afternoons.
 The key is finding the right water.
-With flows near 500cfs, fish won't likely hold in the heaviest central current, but are more likely to be along the edge dropoffs and pockets.
 Spend more time picking apart likely lies just inside the main current and adjusting dropper depth til you find the sweet spot.
 Deeper water fished with a tandem fly rig should be your best bet in the morning, but don't ignore shallower runs and riffles in the afternoons.
 Best hours of the day are 10am - 3pm where sun is on the water.